Asymptotic behaviour of randomised fractional volatility models: Set up and notations

-\end{definition} \begin{theorem} Let ${(X^{\eps})}_{\eps > 0}$ and ${(\widetilde{X}^{\eps})}_{\eps > 0}$ be two exponentially equivalent sequences (with speed~$h_\eps$) on some metric space.
-If $(X^{\eps})\sim\LDP(h_\eps, \Lambda^X)$ for some good rate function~$\Lambda^X$, then $(\widetilde{X}^{\eps})\sim\LDP(h_\eps, \Lambda^X)$. \end{theorem} On a real, separable Banach space $(\Ee, \|\cdot\|)$, we denote by $\Bb$ the associated Borel sigma field.
+On a real, separable Banach space $(\Ee, \|\cdot\|)$, we denote by $\Bb$ the associated Borel sigma field.
 Letting~$\Ee^*$ denote the topological dual of~$\Ee$, we define a Gaussian measure as follows: \begin{definition} A Gaussian measure~$\mu$ on $(\Ee, \|\cdot\|)$ is such that every $\vartheta^* \in\Ee^*$, when viewed as a random variable via the dual pairing $\vartheta\mapsto\langle \vartheta^*, \vartheta\rangle_{\Ee^*\Ee}$, is a real Gaussian random variable on $(\Ee, \Bb, \mu)$. \end{definition} We associate a Gaussian process to a Gaussian measure in the usual way~\cite[Section 3.2]{CT06}.
 Particular examples of Gaussian processes, crucial for the rest of the paper, include standard Brownian motion on the time interval~$\Tt$, where $\Ee=\Cc$ equipped with the supremum norm and with the topology of uniform convergence, and~$\Ee^*$ is the space of signed measures on~$\Tt$.
 In fact, this construction applies to all (centered) continuous Gaussian processes, which are uniquely characterised by their covariance operator.
 A fractional Brownian motion $W^H$ with Hurst parameter $H \in (0,1)$ is such a Gaussian process, starting from zero, with covariance

 Of primary importance in understanding small-noise behaviours of Gaussian systems is the concept of reproducing kernel Hilbert spaces (RKHS), which we recall following~\cite[Definition 3.3]{CT06}:

 \begin{definition} Let~$\mu$ be a Gaussian measure on~$\Ee$ and define the map $\mathcal{R} : \Ee^* \rightarrow \Ee$ by $\mathcal{R}x^* := \int_\Ee \langle x^*, x \rangle x \mu(\D x)$.
 The RKHS~$\mathcal{H}_{\mu}$ of~$\mu$ is the completion of the image $\mathcal{R}\Ee^*$ for the norm $\|\mathcal{R}x^*\|_{\mathcal{H}_{\mu}} := \left(\langle x^*, \mathcal{R}x^*\rangle\right)^{1/2}$, for all $x^*\in\Ee^*$. \end{definition} To characterise the RKHS of fractional Brownian motion, the usual tool is its Volterra representation~\cite{NVV99}